PassiveLemon/tmodloader1.4-docker/README.md

 ## To get your .tmods: </br>
  - This part may be tedious depending on how many mods you have.
 Bear with me and read the instructions carefully.
 There might be a better way to do it but I am unaware of it. </br>

-Go to C:\Program Files (x86)\Steam\steamapps\workshop\content\1281930 or the equivalent linux directory. </br>
+Go to C:\Program Files (x86)\Steam\steamapps\workshop\content\1281930\ or the equivalent linux directory. </br>

-Each of these files is a mod from the workshop.
-Go through each folder and copy and paste the correrct .tmod into the mods folder in the file from earlier.
+These folders are mods from the workshop.
+Go through each folder and copy and paste the correct .tmod into the mods folder.
 Use the list below to figure out which .tmod file to use. </br>

 If the folder: </br>
  - has workshop.json and (modname).tmod, use that .tmod. </br>